 UW Campus Peace Corps Representative – Visit with a returned Peace Corps volunteer who can assist you with your application, site selection, and more.
 Many events and opportunities are offered throughout the year.
 You will find them listed on the page.

 Read this before you commit to a gap year program that requires you to pay them for the experience – They’re not all bad but be cautious

 Gap Programs Popular with UW Students

 St Joseph Worker Program – The St. Joseph Worker Program creates a year-long service opportunity for women in preparation for a life-long commitment to social change and personal transformation.
-Individual growth and development is built on the values of leadership, spirituality, social justice and intentional community grounded in living simply and sustainably.

 Cool Works – Not technically a gap year program, however if you have skills or interests in certain areas (skiing, scuba, mountaineering, etc…) you may find a “cool” way to spend a gap year here